21centuryweather/21st-Century-Weather-Software-Wiki/gadi/quarto.md

 ![alt text](images/quarto-file.png)

 **YAML header**: The file starts with a YAML header that contains metadata about the document, such as the title, author, date, and output format.
 This header is enclosed in `---` lines.
-For a simple file it might only include the title and output format, but it can also include other options -- particularly if you are using a journal template.
+For a simple file it might only include the title and output format, but it can also include other options, particularly if you are using a journal template.

 The indentation is important, it will not run if there is an extra space or tab in the header.